GridGain-Demos/ignite-essentials-developer-training/README.md

 4. Start your nodes using Docker Compose:

     ```bash
-   docker compose -f docker-compose.yml up
+   docker compose up -d
    ```

-5. Switch back to your browser and select `Attach Apache Ignite`
+5. Switch back to your browser and select `Attach GridGain`
 6. In the "Connector" dropdown, select `Ignite Essentials`
 7. The `URL of the REST API` is `http://node1:10300`
 8. Click `Continue`
 9. Click `Attach`
-10. Initialise the cluster by clicking the `Initialise` button at the top-right of the screen
+10. Initialize the cluster by clicking the `Initialize` button at the top-right of the screen.
+Drop in your license file as suggested

 ## Creating Media Store Schema and Loading Data